Skip to content

 in a config file.

-have matching frequencies of integrator
+matching frequencies of the integrator cache.

--bm, --baseline-mapping <TEXT TEXT>...
+-pbm, --pol-baseline-mapping <TEXT TEXT>...

-Mapping between baseline groups in the
+Mapping between pol/baseline groups in the

-integrator cache power beam groups in power
+integrator cache and power beam groups in

 a hard limit.
 Astropy convertable or float